Anan-Wu-XMU/pSCNN/README.md

 Data availability
 ===

-  The dataset are stored in Ils_all_data.pkl, which consist of melting points, smiles and RDKit mol objects of all 3098 ionic liquids.
+  The dataset is stored in Ils_all_data.pkl, which consist of melting points, smiles and RDKit mol objects of all 3098 ionic liquids.

 Download the models and run directly
 ===